 Next, you’ll configure the XSLT.
 You’ll notice that this area is already pre-populated with the 203 Holding Inquiry.xslt.
 This is because you’re starting with an existing interface template and you copied that format to create this new transform.
 Now, you’ll need to map your proprietary fields onto the pre-existing 203 Holding Inquiry template.
 To do this, you’ll use the Data Mapper.
 Click the Edit button to launch the Data Mapper.

-When the Data Mapper launches, you’ll see three panels.
-The panel on the left hand side will be used to represent the structure of your Source data.
-On the right hand side, you have the structure of the Target data – which, in this case, is the ACORD TXLife schema.
-In the center is the transaction specific template, which will eventually also contain the mappings of your Source fields onto this template.
+When the Data Mapper launches, you’ll see 3 panels.
+The panel on the left-hand side will be used to represent the structure of your Source data.
+On the right-hand side, you have the structure of the Target data – which, in this case, is the ACORD TXLife schema.
+In the center is the transaction-specific template, which will eventually also contain the mappings of your Source fields onto this template.

 Note: If you recall in the Quick Start tutorial, when you first launched the Data Mapper, you had to load in the Source and Target formats.
 You can see how utilizing the ACORD templates provides you with a huge head start.
-When you begin a mapping using a template, the target format tree will already be pre-populated with the structure of the output format.
-The center panel will also contain a default “mapping” containing a skeleton of the target message.
-This saves you the time of defining the structure of your output from the target schema.
-Instead, you can focus your time on the logic required to map your unique source format to this pre-defined target.
-Make note also that elements may be added or removed from the pre-defined template as deemed necessary.
+When you begin a mapping using a template, the Target format tree will already be pre-populated with the structure of the output format.
+The center panel will also contain a default “mapping” containing a skeleton of the Target message.
+This saves you the time of defining the structure of your output from the Target schema.
+Instead, you can focus your time on the logic required to map your unique Source format to this pre-defined target.
+Also, note that elements may be added or removed from the pre-defined template as deemed necessary.